 An application can be submitted by either (1) a single applicant where the applicant is the intended easement holder or intended conservation buyer or (2) multiple entities that are collaborating on the acquisition, one of which must be identified as the intended easement holder or intended conservation buyer.
-Non-profit applicants must have the conservation of agriculture, rangeland, or farmland among their stated purposes, as is prescribed by statute, or as expressed in the entity's adopted policies.
+Non-profit applicants must have the conservation of agriculture, rangeland, farmland, or tribal cultural resources among their stated purposes, as is prescribed by statute, or as expressed in the entity's adopted policies.
 The applicant and co-applicant cannot already have an interest in the property.